ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 about how you'll complete them will be shared in lab (you'll practice the format and we'll talk about scheduling them).

+Skill demonstrations will take place in CSE B250.
+You must schedule a time to take your exams in advance.
+To do this, visit prairietest.com and log in with your UCSD-associated Google account.
+From there, you will be able to see the exams available for reservation.
+Scheduling of exams will open on April 8, 2023.

+Students requesting accommodations for this course due to a disability must provide a current Authorization for Accommodation (AFA) letter (paper or electronic) issued by the Office for Students with Disabilities (osd.ucsd.edu).
+Students are required to discuss accommodation arrangements with instructors and OSD liaisons in the department IN ADVANCE of any exams or assignments.
+Students with approved accommodations will be taking their exams at the Triton Testing Center.
+Exams must be scheduled at least 72 hours in advance at http://tritontesting.ucsd.edu.

 ## Grading

 Each component of the course has a minimum achievement level to get an A, B, or